S1mpleyang/ConstructionActionRecognition/README.md

 The pretrain-weight can be downloaded from [Google disk](https://drive.google.com/file/d/1z5nWkpQxLxXOQn-5K4eQ9riOBWqm-xkz/view?usp=share_link)

 # Citation
+If you find our work is helpful, please leave us a star and cite our paper below.
 ```
 @article{YANG2023104703,
 title = {Transformer-based deep learning model and video dataset for unsafe action identification in construction projects},